baxiry/im/README.md

    "data" : "hi frends"
 }
 ```

-then all client subscribe with "my-channel-123" will be receive "hi frinds" message
+then all client subscribe with "my-channel-123" will be receive "hi frinds" message.

+### How do I create a private connection? between two clients?
+Just create a channel and share it between two clients only, this is how you create a private connection

+### Project status
+- [x] websocket
+- [x] Pubsub
+- [ ] cache message
+- [ ] Unit testing
+- [ ] Qos
+- [ ] ssl

+### Not goal or maybe later
+- [ ] End-to-end encryption